Skip to main content

 pharmacist

-• If you're transitioning from Vocabria (cabotegravir) tablets to Cabenuva (cabotegravir / rilpivirine) or Apretude (cabotegravir) injections, follow your provider's instructions on how to make the transition.
-Typically, you can receive your first injection on the same day as your the last Vocabria (cabotegravir) tablet.
+• If you're switching from Vocabria (cabotegravir) to Cabenuva (cabotegravir / rilpivirine) or Apretude (cabotegravir) injections, follow your prescriber's instructions closely.
+You’ll usually get your first injection on the same day as your last Vocabria (cabotegravir) tablet.

-• Tell your provider right away if you think you were exposed to HIV or if you have symptoms of an HIV infection, such as fever, muscle pain, feeling tired, or rash.
-Your provider might want to do tests to make sure you don't have HIV (HIV-negative) since Vocabria (cabotegravir) alone isn't a complete treatment for HIV infection.
+• Tell your care team right away if you think you were exposed to HIV or have symptoms of HIV, like fever, muscle pain, tiredness, or a rash.
+Your prescriber might run tests to check for HIV, since Vocabria (cabotegravir) by itself isn't a complete treatment for HIV infection.

-Vocabria (cabotegravir) hasn’t been well-studied in human pregnancies.
-But research involving a similar medication called dolutegravir (Tivicay) showed that it caused serious birth defects to unborn babies when taken during early pregnancy.
+Vocabria (cabotegravir) hasn’t been well-studied in people during pregnancy, but it's generally recommended in pregnancy when needed.
+In addition, research on the injectable form of this medication showed that it's safe to take before and during pregnancy.
 If you're pregnant while taking Vocabria (cabotegravir), you’re encouraged to enroll in the Antiretroviral Pregnancy Registry (APR).
-This registry monitors and collects information about your and your baby’s health.
-Learn more about this registry by calling 1-800-258-4263.
+This registry tracks the health of you and your baby.
+You can learn more by calling 1-800-258-4263.

 How to save using GoodRx